 The State charged Follman and Britton with various drug offenses.
-Follman subsequently moved to suppress the drugs as evidence.
-The district court granted the motion, finding the stop was unreasonable.
-Relying on Deputy Bohringer's dashcam footage, the court found the deputy had reasonable suspicion to extend the initial traffic stop based on the rental agreement, Follman's inability to provide a driver's license, and her hesitant answers which conflicted with Britton's responses.
-But the court found the detention to be unreasonable due to its duration and several actions by the deputy that the court found to be unnecessary and dilatory.
-The court therefore suppressed the evidence seized as a result of the search.
+The district court granted Britton's motion to suppress the drugs, finding the stop unreasonable.
+The court found the deputy had reasonable suspicion to extend the initial traffic stop based on, among other things, the rental agreement and Follman's hesitant answers (which conflicted with Britton's responses).
+But the duration of the detention-as well as several actions by the deputy the court found to be unnecessary and dilatory-rendered the stop and subsequent search unreasonable.
 The State then filed this interlocutory appeal.